 root@host [~]#

-Making sure domains are in the correct file will help keep mail moving on its intended path.
-Localdomains and remotedomains are an often overlooked part of email administration, but is easy enough to fix.
-If you have any questions, or are unsure of which file a domain should be in, please give Heroic Support a call.
+Making sure that domains are listed in the correct file will help keep mail moving on its intended path.
+Localdomains and remotedomains are an often-overlooked part of email administration, but are easy enough to fix.
+If you have any questions, or are unsure of which file a domain should be in, please give Heroic Support® a call.